 If you are looking to file a child support order, you need a child support attorney in Minnesota you can count on.
-Messick Law provides prompt and personalized legal counsel to help you obtain the financial security your children deserve.
+Messick Law, PLLC, provides prompt and personalized legal counsel to help you obtain the financial security that your children deserve and the law requires.

 Child support laws differ from one state to the other.
-Your lawyer should be well-versed in the nuances of Minnesota law to effectivelyadvocate for your interests.
+Your lawyer should be well-versed in the nuances of Minnesota family law to effectively advocate for your interests.

-Our attorneys have significant negotiation and litigation experience and are ready to advise you on the law, your options, and put together a thorough case if courtroom confrontation is necessary.
+Our attorneys have significant negotiation and litigation experience.
+They are ready to advise you on the law and your options and put together a thorough case if courtroom confrontation is necessary.

 A child support lawyer is someone you will be in frequent contact with during an emotionally difficult time in your life.
 Hence, it is important to work with someone you can trust and communicate openly with.